zurustar/xylitol4/design.md

 transaction user.
 This guarantees that future registrar features can rely on the database being available before any network traffic is processed.

+## Registrar Behaviour

+The proxy embeds an optional registrar that can be supplied at construction time (`sip.WithRegistrar`).
+When configured, the transaction user intercepts `REGISTER` requests and handles them locally instead of forwarding them upstream.
+The registrar authenticates clients using HTTP Digest credentials fetched from the user database, challenges unauthenticated requests with a 401 `WWW-Authenticate` header, and replies with 403 for invalid credentials.

+Successful registrations update an in-memory contact binding table keyed by the Address of Record.
+Each binding tracks the contact URI and its expiry, honouring per-contact `expires` parameters or the global `Expires` header with a sensible default.
+Responses include the active bindings along with a freshly minted `To` tag so retransmissions can be matched correctly.
+Wildcard contacts with `Expires: 0` clear all bindings for the user.

+The registrar exposes the stored bindings through `BindingsFor`, which the unit tests use to verify state transitions.
+The command-line proxy automatically constructs a registrar backed by the SQLite user store, ensuring REGISTER traffic is validated and recorded without involving the upstream server.

 ## Command Entrypoint

 The `cmd/sip-proxy` package wires the proxy to real UDP sockets so it can run as a